Year 12 English Units 3 and 4

 Having a basic understanding of each text before the start of the school year is vital.
 If you have not read each of the texts before the start of the year at least once, you will struggle to keep up with the course work and you may not perform as well in the major assessments.

-You will be able to access a copy of the film Charlie’s Country when you start the course but you may want to obtain your own copy and view it prior to this.
+You will be able to access a copy of the film Sunset Boulevard when you start the course but you may want to obtain your own copy and view it prior to this.

 In addition to this, you are advised to conduct additional research on each of the texts, including the historical setting, the author and the key ideas or themes explored by the author.

-Keep up-to-date with current issues in the Australian media, which will keep you informed and should make the analysing argument and presenting argument outcomes more accessible.
+Keep up-to-date with current issues in the Australian media, which will keep you informed and should make the Analysing argument outcomes more accessible.
 It is highly recommended that you view news and current affairs from more than one source.

 Finally, you should organise the notes and work you have completed for English Units 1 and 2 (Year 11) as these may be useful to you in Units 3 and 4 (Year 12).